halcyondream/halcyondream.github.io/_posts/2025-09-01-analyzing-cplusplus-compiler-vulnerabilities.md

 free(): double free detected in tcache 2
 ```

 The first row is what we, the developer, expected.
 The second row is the consequence of using the vector after a *free* operation.
-There's two important dimensions here:
+There's two important callouts with respect to the second row:

-- The elements at `v[0]` and `v[1]` represent data from a tcache entry
+- The elements at `v[0]` and `v[1]` represent data from a tcache entry: specifically, the *next* and *key* fields
 - The "double free" error implies that deleting a vector involves some dynamic memory allocation and deallocation

 At the crash site, `*next` is a pointer to `0x188703` and the `*key` is `0x5337669691617803236`.
 Tcache entries exist only after you have *free*'d some allocated memory.
 In C++, this can include destructors, the `delete` operator, and classic calls to the `free` standard library function.